 Learn more about Julia in this Financial Times profile, 'Dame with a Campaign'.

-As Vice President of Business in the Community and Special Adviser to The Prince’s Charities — concentrating on responsible business practice and the Place Strategy to improve disadvantaged communities — she promotes collaboration among senior leaders from business, government, education and community organisations to build a more robust civil society.
+As Vice President of Business in the Community and former Special Adviser to The Prince’s Charities — concentrating on responsible business practice and the Place Strategy to improve disadvantaged communities — she promotes collaboration among senior leaders from business, government, education and community organisations to build a more robust civil society.

 Watch this video to find out more about the work the Prince's Charities have been doing around the country, changing lives and helping to build sustainable communities:

 Julia also plays senior leadership roles in charities aiming to transform education and opportunities for young people.
 She is now Vice Patron of Teach First having chaired the charity from 2006 to 2014.
 She was appointed to chair the National Literacy Trust in 2013 and chairs Read on.
 Get on.

 Following her 2012 government review on increasing young people's engagement in social action Julia co-founded the Campaign for Youth Social Action, now known as Step Up To Serve, which was convened by the Prince of Wales and launched with the support of three party leaders in November 2013.
 She is now a trustee of Step Up To Serve, which by 2020 aims to get 60 percent of young people involved in practical action in the service of others.
 She is a board member of NCS and NCVO.